+Notice that this enumeration provides scoped names and leads to code that is equivalent to those written using C++11 enumeration classes.
+As such, for C++11 compilers, implementers may choose to map enumeration to C++11 enumeration classes.

+Mapping Unions

+DDS unions mapping is the same as the one defined by the IDL2C++11 specification as defined in section 6.13.2 of the document ptc/2012-04-03.
+This choice is compatible with the use of C++03 and aligns the mapping of DDS types to that of IDL.

 Mapping Parameters Passing and Parameters Return Rules

 The DDS PIM defines parameters as being either IN/OUT/INOUT depending on whether the parameter has no side effect, is used only for side effect, or whether it provides data that then is changed by the invoked method.
 Likewise the PIM defines return types.